-As much as we might get tired of overused buzzwords in the B2B sector, Customer Success is here to stay.
+Moving past a 1 to 2-person team means hiring more CS people.
 It’s one of the crucial factors that can determine a business either going completely broke or achieving new levels of growth.

-Here’s why your business, especially if it’s SaaS, is missing out if you don’t have a Customer Success Rep.
+Here’s why your business, especially if it’s a SaaS, is missing out if you don’t hire more Customer Success Reps.

 What Is a Customer Success Representative? – Job Description

 In a nutshell, Customer Success Representatives are the people within a company charged with making sure all customers get the value they pay for throughout their relationship with the business.

 They’re staying close to the customers, making sure they’re feeling happy about the purchase they’ve made, from the moment they’ve set their eyes on your product/service, to the moment after they’ve made the purchase, and for the entire lifetime of the product.

 CSRs are proactive in their approach, meaning that they’re focusing on helping identify any occurring issues and facilitating customers to reach their goals.
 In time, their role is to build close long-term relationships with your customers, not only providing them with meaningful solutions but also ensuring that they’re having the best experience possible with their purchase.

 And even though the role of Customer Success Representative is roughly only 10 years old on the market, it has a 34% annual growth rate.
 This is due to multiple factors, chief among them being: